electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### getAttachedDevices()

-Auxiliary function to get list of attached devices.
+This is a helper function to get list of attached devices.
 Returns an array of **[USB.Device](#usbdevice-class)** objects.

 ## USB.Device class

-Represents an attached USB device.
-Please refer to [USB specification](http://www.usb.org/) for details of a USB device description.
+Represents attached USB devices.
+Please refer to
+[USB specification](http://www.usb.org/) for details on USB devices description.

-Normally, an application does not need to use a device object.
+Normally, applications don't need to use a device object directly.
-It is usually used by drivers to acquire required endpoints.
+It is mostly utilized by drivers to acquire required endpoints.
-All management of USB device configurations, interfaces and endpoints **MUST** go through the device object.
+All management of USB device configurations, interfaces and endpoints **MUST** go through the device object rather than via the platform native `hardware.usb` object.

+**NOTE:** neither applications nor drivers need to explicitly instantiate device objects.
+They are created by the USB framework for you behind the scenes.

 #### getDescriptor()

 Returns the device descriptor.
-Throws exception if the device is detached.
+Throws exception if the device is not attached at this moment.

 #### getVendorId()

-Returns the device vendor ID.
-Throws exception if the device is detached.
+Returns the device vendor id.
+Throws exception if the device is not attached at this moment.

 #### getProductId()

-Returns the device product ID.
-Throws exception if the device is detached.
+Returns the device product id.
+Throws exception if the device is not attached at this moment.

 #### getAssignedDrivers()

 Returns an array of drivers for the attached device.
-Throws exception if the device is detached.
+Throws exception if the device is not attached.

-Each USB device could provide the number of interfaces which could be supported by a single driver or by the number of different drives (For example keyboard with touch pad could have keyboard driver and a separate touch pad driver).
+Each USB device could provide a number of interfaces which could be supported by a one or more drivers.
+For example, keyboard with touchpad could have a keyboard and a touchpad drivers assigned.

 #### getEndpointZero()

-Returns Control Endpoint 0 proxy for the device.
+Returns a procy for the Control Endpoint 0 (EP0) for the device.
 EP0 is a special type of endpoints that implicitly exists for every device.
-Throws exception if the device is detached.
+Throws exception if the device is not connected.

 Return type is [USB.ControlEndpoint](#usbcontrolendpoint-class)

 ## USB.ControlEndpoint class

 Represents USB control endpoints.
-This class is managed by USB.Device and should be acquired through USB.Device instance.
+This class is managed by USB.Device and should be acquired by calling `USB.Device.getEndpointZero()`.

 The following code is making reset of the functional endpoint via a control endpoint:

 ##### Example